mganderson/markov_bot/README.md

 How to use
 -------

 First, create a Reddit app at [https://www.reddit.com/prefs/apps/](https://www.reddit.com/prefs/apps/).
+You must create the app with the same account that you want your bot to post under - e.g., if you want your bot to post as mega_bot_XL, create the app as mega_bot_XL.
+When creating the app, specify that the account will be a script ("Script for personal use.
+Will only have access to the developers accounts").

 Once done, enter your Reddit app's client_id and client_secret in TEMPLATEpraw.ini: